-6.2.1.3.7 CCS Recordkeeping Requirements
+6.2.1.7 CCS Recordkeeping Requirements

-NSPS Recordkeeping requirements pursuant to 40 CFR 60.758 have been set forth in Title V permit condition 3.1(A)(8), and will not change in the renewed permit.
+Recordkeeping requirements pursuant to 40 CFR 62.16726 were initially set forth in permit 00913-TV-7 condition 3.1(A)(8), and will not change in the renewed permit 00913-TV-8.
 HMRLF must keep readily-accessible records of the maximum design capacity, current amount of solid waste-in-place, and year-by-year waste acceptance rate.
-Records must also be kept of the gas generation flow rate of the CCS, the density of wells and horizontal and surface collectors.
-These records must be kept on-site and readily-accessible for a period of no less than five (5) years, except for the results of all NSPS-required performance tests, which must be kept for the life of the control equipment.
+Records must also be kept of both the gas generation flow rate of the CCS, and the density of wells & horizontal surface collectors.
+These records must be kept on-site and readily-accessible for a period of no less than five (5) years, except for the results of all federally-required performance tests, which must be kept for the operational life of the control equipment.

-6.2.1.3.8 CCS Reporting Requirements
+6.2.1.8 CCS Reporting Requirements

-HMRLF is required by Title V permit condition 2.14 of the permit to submit a report certifying compliance with all terms and conditions in the permit, including emissions limitations, standards, and work practices.
-In addition, pursuant to 40 CFR 60.757, Reporting requirements, the Subpart WWW NSPS sets forth further specific reporting requirements.
-These are found in the Title V permit under condition 3.1(A)(9).
-The collection and control system (CCS) compliance report required under 60.757(f) is due annually, within 30 days after the close of each calendar year.
-NESHAP Subpart
+HMRLF is required by permit Condition 2.14 of the permit to submit a report certifying compliance with all terms and conditions in the permit, including emissions limitations, standards, and work practices.
+In addition, pursuant to 40 CFR 62.16724 ("Reporting requirements"), Subpart Cf sets forth further specific reporting requirements, which will be carried over to the renewed 00913-TV-8 permit under condition 3.1(A)(9).
+These reporting requirements cover those referenced in the Subpart AAAA NESHAP as well (under 40 CFR 63.1982 & §63.1983).
+The collection and control system (CCS) compliance report required under 62.16724(h) is due annually, within 30 days after the close of each calendar year.
+The NESHAP Subpart AAAA timeline for submission differs, however, with §63.1980(a) specifying that this report be submitted SEMI-annually.